LCSB-BioCore/COBREXA.jl/README.md

 ```

 Most importantly, such analyses can be easily specified by automatically
-generating long lists of the modifications to apply to the model, and
+generating long lists of modifications to be applied to the model, and
-parallelized:
+parallelized.

+Knocking out each reaction in the model is efficiently accomplished:

 ```julia
 # load the task distribution package, add several worker nodes, and load